Come and worship at St. Andrew’s with Friendly Presbyterians, Sundays @ 11 a.m.

 Stay for coffee, tea, juice, cookies, and conversation after worship each Sunday.
 Volunteers provide the snacks, and we all gather in the lower hall for a time of meeting new and old friends.

 Children age 3 to grade 8 are invited to attend St. Andrew’s Church School on Sunday mornings.
 We all worship together at 11 a.m., and then the children go downstairs for their classes after the Children’s Story.
-Our dedicated Church School teachers use the “Seasons of the Spirit” curriculum to teach biblical stories and apply them to the every day life of the children.
+Our dedicated Church School teachers use the “Feasting on the Word” curriculum to teach biblical stories and apply them to the every day life of the children.
 About 8 times each year, we have “Family Worship” in which children and adults worship together for the whole worship service.
 These services include special activities for the children.

 Parents with younger children are welcome to bring their children to worship.
 We also have a nursery available for your convenience with a radio broadcasting the worship service.